 How Is Eyelid Surgery Performed?

 Blepharoplasty surgery are performed by making a small incision in the natural crease of the upper and/or the lower eyelid.
 By making the incision in the natural crease, the surgeon can avoid any prominent or visible scars once the patient has recovered from his procedure, subsequently ensuring good aesthetics for the eye region.
 In some cases, the incision is not made in the natural crease of the eye, but from the conjunctiva.
 This is the case for specific eyelid surgery procedures such as the transconjunctival blepharoplasty.
 The technique was first introduced during a medical trial in 1998 and has become a norm in the field of cosmetic surgery.
-Making an incision from the conjunctiva is especially suitable for patients with a darker skin tone, since normal incisions tend to leave a more visible scar for patients with a darker skin.
+Making an incision from the conjunctiva is especially suitable for patients with a darker skin tone since normal incisions tend to leave a more visible scar for patients with darker skin.

 Even though there are many cases where an incision can be made from the conjunctiva, the incision technique cannot be used for the removal of excess skin.
 For the removal of excess skin, the surgeon needs to get access to a specific part of the eyelid, which is not accessible through the conjunctiva incision.

 Even though the majority of eyelid surgery procedures are still executed with a traditional scalpel, recent developments have enabled surgeons to execute the treatment with a laser as well.
 This particular eyelid surgery also carries a different name, as it is often referred to as laser blepharoplasty.

 Laser blepharoplasty can achieve the same results as the traditional blepharoplasty.
 The treatment can also be combined with additional laser rejuvenation procedures.
 Similar to the scalpel, the laser can execute the procedure with great accuracy and allows patients to take advantage of multiple rejuvenating treatments at once.

 In conclusion, eyelid surgery and eye bag removal can be performed in many different ways and can have different results.
 The actual procedure will be a mix of the recommended techniques, desired results and the preferences of the patient.